btkelly/gandalf/README.md

 </manifest>
 ```

-#### Json File
+#### JSON File

-You must host a json file remotely and set the url of this file in the the Gandalf installer.
-The Json file must match the following format and use the Android `versionCode` not the `versionName` for version information.
+You must host a JSON file remotely and set the URL of this file in the the Gandalf installer.
+The JSON file must match the following format and use the Android `versionCode` not the `versionName` for version information.

 ```json
 {